telerik/ajax-docs/api/server/Telerik.Web.UI/ImageEditorSavingEventArgs.md

 ## Properties

+###  Argument `String`

+Gets or sets additional argument that will be passed back to the 'saved' client-side event.

 ###  Cancel `Boolean`

 Gets or sets a bool value indicating whether the saving on the image should be canceled.